Divine Delights: Unveiling the Joyous Catholic Feast Days

 Special Masses and Novenas

 Beyond the street processions, special Masses and novenas are also integral parts of Catholic feast days.
-A novena is a of prayers said over nine days, often leading up to the feast day itself.
+A novena is a series of prayers said over nine days, often leading up to the feast day itself.
 Think of it as a spiritual countdown, but instead of fireworks, you get heavenly blessings (Dummies).

 During these days, parishes may hold daily Masses, each with a specific focus or intention.
 The final day often culminates in a grand celebration, with a special Mass that draws large crowds.
 These Masses are usually followed by communal feasts, where everyone gathers to share food, stories, and a sense of community.